Marine Thiasus Sarcophagus

 Goal Achieved.
 Thank you!

-As with all good stories, the Sarcophagus of Thiasus Marino has a happy ending.
-LoveItaly successfully raised funds for the restoration project and the sarcophagus was finally returned to its extraordinary beauty.
+As with all good stories, the “Marine Thiasus” Sarcophagus has a happy ending.
+LoveItaly successfully raised funds for the restoration project and the sarcophagus has reacquired its extraordinary original beauty.
 This was all made possible by the collaboration between LoveItaly, the National Institute for Conservation and Restoration (ISCR) in Rome, the young restoration artists and, most of all, by the donors who contributed to make the project possible.

 The success of this project confirms that even donating one euro can make the difference and motivate us to do even better in the future.
 So a warm thank you to all of you who supported the campaign.
 Please keep it up!